-Christina arrived at the hospital and my parents were on their way.
+Christina – now a relative to a type 1 diabetic – arrived at the hospital and my parents were on their way.
 At last, I wasn’t alone.
 Thankfully she was able to take some time off or do shorter shifts which meant that she was with me most of the time.

-The nurses and doctors spent the next 24 hours trying to stabilise my blood sugar.
+The nurses and doctors spent the next 24 hours trying to figure out how to keep blood sugar stable for me.
 This meant a lot of insulin, precise food dosage and almost tying me to the bed.